 Avoid onions, pineapples and citrus, though to be honest they are amazingly tolerant.

 If you take a handful of the stuff in the bucket, and squeeze it, no water should drip out.
 If it looks a little dry, sprinkle with a watering-can.
 Generally the liquid from your kitchen waste is more than enough.

 They will proliferate at an astonishing rate.
 Within a month or two you will be needing another small basic worm-farm; drop them into a compost heap or feed them to your hens.

 Use a small basic worm-farm to provide your own vermi-compost and leachate; they will make a significant difference to a small patch of your garden.
 Later you may want to graduate to something larger like an old bathtub, or a more sophisticated wormery.

-And turn these buckets into a doggy-poo worm farm.
+And turn these buckets into doggy-poo worm farms.

 These are my worm-farms.
 Sourcing enough food for them is problematic.
 I have upgraded to a solid top to keep rainwater out.

 Your greengrocer is often a source of food for your small basic worm-farm.

 This complete small basic worm-farm can be purchased for R300 from Reko Hilton in the Midlands of South Africa.
 Find it on Facebook.